CMSgov/dpc-static-site/common/docsV1.md

      -H 'Prefer: respond-async'</code></pre>

 ### Response:
 If the request was successful, a 202 Accepted response code will be returned with a Content-Location header.
 The value of this header indicates the location to monitor your job status and outcomes.
 The value of the header also contains the Export Job ID of the Job.
-There is no BODY to the Response, only headers.
+There is no BODY to the response, only headers.

 **Example:**
 <pre class="highlight"><code>Content-Location: https://sandbox.dpc.cms.gov/api/v1/Jobs/<span style="color: #045E87;">{unique ID of export job}</span></code></pre>